TomCarr/angiosperm_age_estimates/README.md

 # Deconstructing age estimates for angiosperms

-This is relevant to the paper: [PENDING]
+This is relevant to the paper: Deconstructing age esitmates for angiosperms

 Each directory contains the inputs and outputs for all the analyses that were performed as part of this study.